Note: Soundwave Croatia is sadly no more! We’ve kept this page up for those who’d perhaps like to do a bit of reminiscing…

-Soundwave Croatia will take place in Tisno, 27th to 31st July 2017.
+The last ever Soundwave Croatia will take place in Tisno, 26th to 30th July 2018.

 About Soundwave Croatia